Around Daisetsuzan 7 Day Cycling TourMulti-day Guided Cycling Tour from Shirogane Onsen

 - Fleece jacket or similar in case of cold weather

 - Travel insurance

 - Cash in Japanese yen.
 Small restaurants and shops in rural parts of Japan do not accept credit cards.
 Lunch in general costs 1,000-1,500 yen and dinner 2,000-3,000 yen.
-You can withdraw cash from an ATM at a post office and 7-eleven convenience stores.
+You can withdraw cash from ATMs at post offices and 7-eleven convenience stores.

 - Cycling shoes

-- Your own seat and pedals; we have them fitted to bike, but nothing is more comfortable than your own gear!
+- Your own helmet, seat and pedals; we supply these but nothing is more comfortable than your own gear!

 - Rental bike, a road bike or a hybrid bike of your choice

 - A helmet if needed.
 It is compulsory to wear one on our tour.